LeelaChessZero/lczero.org/content/dev/wiki/Running-lc0-on-Android-with-a-chess-GUI.md

 ## Experimental builds for x86 devices

-These add support to Asus ZenPad tablets and other devices with Intel SoC.
+These add support to Asus ZenPad tablets and other Android devices with Intel processor.

 |  Architecture   |  OpenBLAS   |   Eigen   |
 |:----------------|:-----------:|:---------:|